Laparoscopic Ventral Hernia Repair

 • Breathing problems

-In the case of a ventral hernia repair there is also a relatively high risk of reherniation and the need for further surgery, though this risk can be lessened by abstaining from smoking and following other postoperative instructions.
-Moreover, the risk involved in not proactively repairing a ventral hernia is typically far greater than the surgery itself, since the hernia may become incarcerated or even strangulated and become life-threatening.
+In the case of a ventral hernia repair, there is also a relatively high risk of reherniation and the need for further surgery, though this risk is lessened by abstaining from smoking, and following other postoperative instructions.
+Moreover, the risk involved in not repairing a ventral hernia is typically far greater than the surgery itself, because the hernia can become incarcerated or strangulated.

-The recovery from laparoscopic ventral hernia repair is usually an uneventful one.
+Recovery from laparoscopic ventral hernia repair is usually uneventful.
 Immediately after surgery, rest is necessary.
 A diet high in fiber is recommended to avoid constipation.
-Within a day, the patient will be walking.
-Within a week, the patient should be able to resume normal activities.
-More strenuous activities, such as playing sports, heavy lifting or even sexual activity may not be permitted for several weeks.
-It is important to discuss postsurgical activities with the doctor in order to avoid disrupting the healing process.
-After surgery, issues which may have led to or exacerbated the development of the hernia, such as obesity or chronic coughing, must be addressed.
+Within a day, the patient can walk and, within a week, can resume normal activities.
+More strenuous activities, such as playing sports, lifting heavy items or engaging in sexual activity, may not be permitted for several weeks.
+Any issues, such as obesity or chronic coughing, that led to or exacerbated the development of the hernia, must be addressed.

 Additional Resources